-- 2. This Prudential Standard applies to all registrable superannuation entity (RSE) licensees (RSE licensees) under the SIS Act.
-1 - 3.
-All RSE licensees must comply with this Prudential Standard in its entirety, unless otherwise expressly indicated. - 4.3.
-Where an RSE licensee of a defined benefit fund is permitted to self-insure benefits, paragraphs 2223 to 2429 inclusive do not apply with respect to the self-insured benefits.2 - 5.4.
-Subject to paragraph 27, this This Prudential Standard commences on 1 July 20132022 (effective date).
+- 2. This Prudential Standard applies to all registrable superannuation entity (RSE) licensees (RSE licensees).1 - 3.
+Where an RSE licensee of a defined benefit fund is permitted to self-insure benefits, paragraphs 23 to 29 inclusive do not apply with respect to the self-insured benefits.2 - 4.
+This Prudential Standard commences on 1 July 2022 (effective date).